VegaL101/Simulate-a-basic-network-attack-and-defense-/README.md

 ##

-  Next, we'll open up wireshark on Ubuntu by entering the command: 'sudo wireshark' in the terminal, once opened you should be presented with the screen below
+  Next, we'll open up wireshark on Ubuntu by entering the command: 'sudo wireshark' in the terminal, once opened you should be presented with the screen below.<br>
+  Click on "capture" and then "start" on the bottom right.

   ![ubuntu wireshark menu](https://github.com/user-attachments/assets/488576cb-b7ab-4087-9221-4f3f8cab2a7b)